Outsmarted by Ayumu: What a Chimpanzee Taught Us About Memory

 The Ayumu Phenomenon: Primate Memory Research

-Professor Tetsuro Matsuzawa and his team at Kyoto University trained chimpanzees to touch numbers 1-9 in ascending order on a touchscreen.
-The twist: after touching '1,' all other numbers were masked.
-The chimps had to remember where each number had appeared.
+Professor Tetsuro Matsuzawa and his student Sana Inoue at Kyoto University trained chimpanzees to touch numbers 1-9 in ascending order on a touchscreen.
+The critical experimental manipulation was the masking procedure: after the subject touched '1,' all other numbers were replaced by white squares.
+The chimps had to remember where each remaining number had appeared and continue clicking them in order.
+This is essentially a test of spatial working memory with sequential retrieval demands.

 Key Research Findings

-- Young chimps consistently outperform adult humans at rapid spatial memory tasks
+- Young chimpanzees (especially Ayumu) consistently outperform adult humans at rapid spatial memory tasks when display times are 210ms or less (Inoue & Matsuzawa, 2007)

-- The performance gap narrows with slower presentation speeds
+- The performance gap narrows substantially at slower presentation speeds (650ms+), suggesting humans can compensate with additional encoding time

-- Human children (age 5-6) perform better than adults, similar to young chimps
+- Human children aged 5-6 perform better than adults on similar tasks, paralleling the pattern seen in young chimps versus older chimps

-- Training improves human performance but doesn't eliminate the gap with chimps
+- Extensive training improves human performance significantly but does not eliminate the gap with chimpanzees at the fastest speeds (Inoue & Matsuzawa, 2009)

 How the Chimp Test Works

-Our chimp test replicates the core challenge of the Matsuzawa experiments.
+Our chimp test replicates the core challenge of the Inoue and Matsuzawa experiments.
 Numbers appear at random positions on a grid, and you must remember their locations after they disappear.
+The fundamental cognitive demand is the same: encode the spatial positions of ordered items and retrieve them sequentially.

 How the Test Works

-- 1Numbers (starting with 4) appear at random positions on the grid
+- 1Numbers (starting with 4) appear at random positions on the 8x5 grid

-- 2You click '1' and all numbers become hidden
+- 2You click '1' to begin, which hides all remaining numbers behind blank tiles

 - 3You must click the remaining positions in ascending order (2, 3, 4...)

-- 4Correct completion advances you to the next level (one more number)
+- 4Correct completion of all numbers advances you to the next level (one more number)

-- 5Mistakes cost lives; the game ends when lives run out
+- 5Mistakes cost one of your 3 lives; the game ends when all lives are lost

 Why Chimps Beat Humans (And What Affects Your Performance)